Do we still need Computer Science in a world where AI can write code for us?

 The ideas, terminology, and technology behind this powerful technology called AI must be a regular part of human knowledge and understanding.

 AI is a part of every industry on the planet.
-AI must be also be part of every subject area in our schools.
+AI must also be part of every subject area in our schools.
 It must be a part of every major in college.

 Posted in Artificial Intelligence, Education | Comments Off on The place of AI in 2024